Testing Python applications using Pytest

 Code setup

-Now that we know the basics, let us set up the code that we will be testing.
-We can use a complex code block and write multiple test cases around it, but this post is more around Pytest than writing test cases.
-So we will stick to a simple addition and subtraction problem.
+Now that we know the basics let us set up the code we will be testing.
+We can use a complex code block and write multiple test cases around it, but this post is more about Pytest than writing test cases.
+So, we will stick to a simple addition and subtraction problem.

 # calculator.py